Digital-Contraptions-Imaginarium/oa-runner/README.md

 oa-runner is a collection of scripts to support runners and ramblers who want to contribute to [Open Addresses UK](http://openaddressesuk.org) by surveying addresses that are located at a given distance or nearby their planned courses.

-**NOTE: this is a working prototype only**, but you are very welcome to feedback and contribute.
-Please use this repository's [issues section](https://github.com/Digital-Contraptions-Imaginarium/oa-runner/issues).
+**NOTE: this is a working prototype only**, and Open Addresses is not yet ready to automatically process the outcome of your survey (when you scan the QR codes in the survey forms).
+You are very welcome to feedback and contribute, though: Please use this repository's [issues section](https://github.com/Digital-Contraptions-Imaginarium/oa-runner/issues).

 ##Setup
-- Setup any recent Java runtime environment suitable to your system, so that it can run from the command line using the *java* command.
-This is required to run the *FitCSVTool* tool, part of the FIT SDK.
-We did our testing using Apple MacOS' Java SE runtime environment version 1.7.0_21.
 - Install the [PhantomJS](http://phantomjs.org/) command line utility.
+This is required to create PDF files.
 On MacOS, using [Homebrew](http://brew.sh/), it's as simple as:

 	```
 	brew install phantomjs
 	```

+- If you want to use *.fit* files:
+  - Setup any recent Java runtime environment suitable to your system, so that it can run from the command line using the *java* command.
+This is required to run the *FitCSVTool* tool, part of the FIT SDK.
+We did our testing using Apple MacOS' Java SE runtime environment version 1.7.0_21.
-- If you want to use *.fit* files, download the FIT SDK from [http://www.thisisant.com/resources/fit](http://www.thisisant.com/resources/fit) and uncompress it in *etc* (e.g. *etc/FitSDKRelease13.10*).
+  - Download the FIT SDK from [http://www.thisisant.com/resources/fit](http://www.thisisant.com/resources/fit) and uncompress it in *etc* (e.g. *etc/FitSDKRelease13.10*).
 - Download the latest CSV edition of Office for National Statistics' "Postcode Directory" Open Data dataset from [https://geoportal.statistics.gov.uk/geoportal/catalog/content/filelist.page?redirect=Docs/PostCodes/](https://geoportal.statistics.gov.uk/geoportal/catalog/content/filelist.page?redirect=Docs/PostCodes/) and uncompress it in *data* (e.g. *data/ONSPD_NOV_2014_csv*).
 - Use the *tools/drop-terminated-postcodes.js* script to drop from the above dataset all terminated postcodes and create a new file with the remaining ones, e.g.